Nero-Wf/Nero-Wf/README.md

-- 👋 Hi, I’m @Nero-Wf, a PhD Student in the EU
+- 👋 Hi, I’m @Nero-Wf, a PhD Student from the EU
-- 👀 I’m interested in machine learning and automation/optimization of real-world processes
+- 👀 I’m interested in the automation/optimization of real-world (chemical) processes
-- 🌱 I’m currently learning about Reinforcement Learning and machine learning model development
+- 🌱 I’m currently learning about image processing and optimimization algorithm benchmarking

 <!---